gracelang/language/website/GraceDialects/minitest.md

 If they all passed, `exit` will print `"all tests passed"` and pass exit code `10` to the calling environment; if any of the tests errored or failed, it will print nothing and pass exit code `1`.
-This is intended for use in conjunction with scripts that run many test modules.
+This is helpful in conjunction with scripts that run many test modules.

 ### Further Reading